priyasundaresan/mink/README.md

 ...

 ```
-I collected 20 demos to train the cube task.
-Note that episodes with length 0 are automatically discarded while the script runs (in case you accidentally click `End episode` instead of `Start`, etc.), but if you do mess up a demo after starting an episode and click `End episode`, you will need to manually delete the last recorded `npz` file.
+NOTE: If you do mess up a demo after starting an episode and click `End episode`, you will need to manually delete the last recorded `npz` file.
 Every time you run the script `record_sim.py`, it will start saving from the last recorded demo index if there is one (i.e. if you just recorded `demo00004.npz` and quit, then re-run, it will save from `demo00005.npz`).

 ### Step 2: Post-Processing: Labeling Modes
 Once happy with the demos recorded in `dev1`, we need to post-process them into a SPHINX-compatible format (e.g., with mode labels and salient point annotations).
-The first step is to break up each demo temporally into `waypoint` and `dense` modes (currently they are all `dense`).
+The first step is to break up each demo temporally into `waypoint` and `dense` modes.

 Run the following script, which will load each demo in `dev1`, visualize it, and allow you to temporally annotate modes.
 ```shell
 python dataset_utils/annotate_modes.py
 ```
-Go to `http://127.0.0.1:5000` in your browser.
-This script starts with visualizing `demo00000.npz.` Use the blue circular cursor to scroll through the frames of the video, and `Shift+Click` to specify a waypoint at that frame.
-You can use `Delete` if you mess up.
-Specifying waypoints is a bit subjective, but try to use a consistent strategy and number of waypoints across demos.
-For cube, I typically use the strategy of using 3 waypoints: one at the frame where the gripper 'approaches' the cube, one when it 'grasps', and one frame towards the very end of the demo (to 'lift').
-When you're happy labeling that demo, then go to Terminal and press `Enter.` Refresh the page to load the next demo.
-If the script for some reason crashes/hangs, interrupt it, re-run, and go back to the URL & refresh.
+* Go to `http://127.0.0.1:5000` in your browser.
+* Use the blue circular cursor to scroll through the frames of the first demo, and `Shift+Click` to specify a waypoint at that frame.
+  * `Delete` will remove the last waypoint (if you mess up)
+  * Try to use a consistent strategy and number of waypoints across demos.
+For `cube`, I typically use 3 waypoints: one at the frame where the gripper 'approaches' the cube, one when it 'grasps', and one frame towards the very end of the demo (to 'lift').
+* When you're happy labeling that demo, then go to Terminal and press `Enter.`
+* Refresh the page to load the next demo.
+* If the script for some reason crashes/hangs, interrupt it, re-run, and go back to the URL & refresh.
 It should load the most recent un-annotated demo.

 After this step, you will have a new folder `dev1_relabeled` which contains all the demos, now annotated with modes.